 1. Yard Butler Lawn Coring Aerator

 This is a compact manual aerator that comes with a sturdy and stable foot bar that gives you excellent leverage to dig the tool down as far into your lawn as you possibly can.
 It works well to aerate smaller yards, and it can strengthen your grass’s resistance to heat stress and drought.
 It has a durable steel construction that won’t rust or corrode when you use it in humid or wet environments.
-It’s 37-inches long, and this can help reduce the strain on your back and body when you use it.
+It’s 37-inches long, and this can help reduce the strain on your back and body when you use the core aerators.

 - Has a durable steel construction